If you’ve done any research along your journey to becoming a podcaster, you’ve very likely encountered the term “ID3 Tags.”

 Why ID3 tags generally aren’t important today

-That’s right, very few listeners will ever see the content of your actual ID3 tags because they’re rarely used anymore.
+Few listeners will ever see the content of your actual ID3 tags because they’re rarely used anymore.
 Unless the listener is downloading the MP3 file directly to their computer, rather than using a podcast app, it’s likely that the ID3 tags will be irrelevant to most of your audience.
+There are occasionally devices that read the ID3 tags, but they are becoming less and less common.

 Tags, tags, and more tags